ParallelMaths/parallel/pages/8-17-dripping-taps.md

 ![](/resources/8-17-dripping-taps/3-angle-answer.png){image align="right"}
 This is tough question.
 Well done if you did it without hints.
-There are a couple of ways to find the value of x + y degrees, but here is the neatest method.
+There are a couple of ways to find the value of `x + y` degrees, but here is the neatest method.

-The marked angles are two angles of the pentagon PRSTQ.
+The marked angles are two angles of the pentagon `PRSTQ`.

-The angles Q and T are both 90°.
+The angles `Q` and `T` are both 90°.
 The interior angles of the equilateral triangle are all 60°.
-Hence the angle in the pentagon at R is 300°.
+Hence the angle in the pentagon at `R` is 300°.
 The sum of the angles in a pentagon is 540°.

-So x + y + 300 + 90 + 90 = 540.
+So `x + y + 300 + 90 + 90 = 540`.

-Therefore x + y = 60°.
+Therefore `x + y = 60°`.

+Alternatively, if you imagine a line drawn parallel to the top of and bottom of the rectangle, which intersects the triangle at point `R`, you can use alternate angles to find that angle `PRS = x + y`, and as it is an equilateral triangle, this must be 60°.
 :::